glorphindale/go-multishot/README.md

 # go-multishot

-Simple http repeater.
-Handles request and sends it to multiple servers.
+Simple HTTP repeater.
+Receives a GET/POST/other request and sends it to multiple servers.
+Why use it?

+* If you want to duplicate HTTP traffic from production system to a staging one
+* If you need to test new production system with traffic from an existing one
+* You can't use raw traffic duplication

 ## Usage

 Compile with

-    go build endpoint.go
     go build multishot.go

-Run two endpoints with

-    ./endpoint --port ":8090" &
-    ./endpoint --port ":8091" &

 Then run

+    ./multishot -downstreams SERVER1,SERVER2

+multishot accepts a list of downstream servers to duplicate request to.
+First downstream is treated as a 'main' server, and its response is returned from the multishot.

+multishot accepts -port argument with port number to bind to.

+## Testing

+I used endpoint.go for testing.
+It is a simple HTTP server that returns request content back.
+Build and run two endpoints with

+    go build endpoint.go
+    ./endpoint -port ":8090" &
+    ./endpoint -port ":8091" &
-    ./multishot
+    ./multishot -downstreams localhost:8090,localhost:8091

-Repeater will listen on the port 8080 and multiply each incoming GET request to both endpoints.
+Repeater will listen on the port 8080 and multiply each incoming request to both endpoints.

 ## TODO

 * Improve logging
 * Use httputil/ReverseProxy instead of hand-written version
+* FIXME: On hign loads panic occurs when closing response body